-ISS-D would include three free-flying astronomy modules in addition to asatronomy instruments on the station.
+ISS-D would include three free-flying astronomy modules in addition to astronomy instruments on the station.
 How the free-flyers would reach LEO was not made clear.
 The $50-million Cosmic Ray Physics Laboratory would weigh in at a whopping 26,700 pounds.
-The $125-million, 6195-pound Solar Astronomy Module would include "larger versions" of the solar astronomy instruments in the Skylab ATM.
+The $125-million, 6195-pound Solar Astronomy Module would include "larger versions" of the Sun-observing instruments in the Skylab ATM.
 The $130-million, 6000-pound Stellar Astronomy Module would carry a telescope with a three-meter mirror.
 For comparison, the Hubble Space Telescope primary mirror is 2.4 meters across.
 Astronauts would regularly collect exposed film from the free-flying modules, though how they would reach them was not explained.

 The OART engineers estimated that, by the time the last ISS-D crew returned to Earth, NASA would have accrued the equivalent of more than two years of permanent Space Station biomedical data and operations experience from its four interim stations.
 This would, they concluded, constitute the ISS Program's chief benefit to U.S. spaceflight; specifically, it would

 enable the [permanent] Space Station to start its effective experimental usefulness almost at initial manning. . . [because] most of the human and operational uncertainties of long duration spaceflight would have been removed by. . .results [from the] four earlier interim space station flights.Sources